sukaryo-heilscher/sukaryo-heilscher.github.io/essays/software.md

 ## Video Games

 While cliché, video game development was and still is my primary motivation for getting into Computer Science.
-Video games have provided me with so much entertainment over the years, it's only natural
+Video games have provided me with so much entertainment over the years, it's only natural that I would want to be able to make them myself.